 Why Doesn't Drift Live View Match Google Analytics?

 The ability to see who is on your site at any given time is information that all Marketers look for when they are reporting on unique site visits, sign ups, and web traffic.
-If you are on our Team Plan or above, Live View is a feature that is included in your plan.
+If you are on our Standard Plan or above, Live View is a feature that is included in your plan.

 When you are using Drift Live View you are able to see, in real time, who is on your website at any given moment.
 Whether it's returning leads or new site visitors, the Drift Live View is a table that changes as people switch pages, come, and go from your site.